Estimate Time5 min

 More to explore

 1. This hypothetical example is for illustrative purposes only and is not intended to represent the performance of any security in a Fidelity IRA.
-The example assumes: annual tax-deferred compounding in an IRA; that annual contributions are made each January 1 for 20 years; an annual contribution limit of $7,000; additional "catch-up" annual limits of $1,000; a hypothetical 7% annual return; and the reinvestment of income dividends and capital gains distributions.
-Investing in this manner does not ensure a profit or guarantee against loss.
+The example assumes: annual tax-deferred compounding in an IRA; that annual contributions are made each January 1 for 20 years; an annual contribution limit of $7,500; additional "catch-up" annual limits of $1,100; a hypothetical 7% annual return; and the reinvestment of income dividends and capital gains distributions.
+Consider your current and anticipated investment horizon when making an investment decision, as the illustration may not reflect this.
+The assumed rate of return used in this example is not guaranteed.
+Investments that have potential for 7% annual rate of return also come with risk of loss.
 Final account balances are prior to any distributions, and taxes may be due upon distribution.
 2. Tax advantages are with respect to federal taxation only.
 Contributions, investment earnings, and distributions may or may not be subject to state taxation.
 See a tax professional for more information on the state tax implications.
 3. A qualified distribution from a Roth IRA is tax-free and penalty-free.
 To be considered a qualified distribution, the 5-year aging requirement has to be satisfied and you must be age 59½ or older or meet one of several exemptions (disability, qualified first-time home purchase, or death among them).
 4. Other HSA contribution eligibility rules may apply.
 Notably, the tax rules do not allow individuals enrolled in non-high deductible coverage, such as Medicare, to make tax-advantaged contributions to an HSA.
 Medicare enrollment at age 65 for example, may make you ineligible to contribute to an HSA.
 5.

 With respect to federal taxation only.
 Contributions, investment earnings, and distributions may or may not be subject to state taxation.